CVHSFRC589/2020-FRC-Code/README.md

 -2020_Real is the main project for robot code, use that instead of CVHS_Command_Drive

 -If you plan to work on any code, please create a branch first and work off of that.
 Thanks!

+-Look at releases for baseline regional (working) code